Selected Working Papers

 with Bill Francis, Gilna Samuel, Kate Suslava, and Daqi Xin [SSRN]

 Abstract: We examine gender differences in characteristics of sell-side analyst reports.
 We find that female analyst reports are shorter and more readable.
 Consistent with an “ethical standard” explanation, the textual sentiment of female analyst reports is less optimistic.
-Moreover, female analyst reports contain less financially oriented content, are more long-term oriented, and are less likely to be issued in response to coverage firm earnings announcements.
-Readability, length, and sentiment of female analysts’ reports induce different market reactions than their male counterparts, yet female analysts improve report readability more and increase objectivity over their career than male analysts do.
+Moreover, female analyst reports contain less financially oriented content, are more long-term oriented, and are less likely to be issued in response to coverage of firm earnings announcements.
+Female analyst reports elicit more negative reactions than those of their male counterparts and female analysts who write shorter reports are more likely to become Institutional Investor All-Stars.
+Female analysts improve report readability and increase objectivity over their career more than male analysts do.
+Inconsistent with in-group favoritism, firms run by female CEOs have more negative reports written about them by female analysts.
 Our results provide evidence of gender stereotyping in the analyst profession.

 Gender and Earnings Conference Calls